enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 - **One pipeline beats N pipelines** - synthetic HTTP requests pay back every time someone adds a plugin
 - **One broadcaster decouples both sides** - subgraph transports and client transports evolve independently
 - **Deduplication is free real estate** - one upstream connection can serve a lot of identical clients
+- **Backpressure has one home** - executors push, the broadcaster isolates, slow clients can't poison the rest
 - **HTTP Callback is the scale answer** - flip the connection model when subscription counts get really big

 <!--